 Think about your own brand: what makes you different from other dispensaries?
 Think about how you can represent those differences visually.

 Whatever you do, keep it simple.
-You won’t get instant recognition if there are too many complex visual elements in your logo.
+You won’t get instant recognition if there are too many complex visual elements in your cannabis logo.

 There are three different types of logos: